Home / Here on Earth / Landscape Invaders: Invasive Plant Protection

 You can find Skunkvine in at least seventeen counties spanning North and Central Florida.
 This vine doesn't have any thorns, but that doesn't mean it's friendly.

 Also known as Schinus terebinthifolius, they are closely related to poison oak, poison ivy, and poison sumac.
 When you come in contact with its leaves, it can cause redness, itching, and respiratory problems.
 It's so called the Brazilian Pepper because of it's origins.
 The invasive plant traveled from Brazil to Florida with the purpose of being used as a Christmas ornament due to it's festive red berries.
-Today, Brazilian Pepper infests over 700,000 acres in Florida, and it’s aggressively spreading.
+Today, Brazilian Pepper infests over 700,000 acres in Florida, and it’s aggressively spreading.- Australian pine

 Australian Pine refers to several species of trees in the genus Casuarina.
 This species is native to the Australian outback and Southeast Asia.
 They grow quickly and aggressively, loving sandy, swampy, and salty places.
 They quickly colonize areas where hurricanes have destroyed native plants and created a gap in the ecosystem.